NTNU-SmallSat-Lab/s_l_c_segm_hyp_img/README.md

 ## Instructions

 ### Software-Codes
 * *Justoetal_models_public_released.py* : It primarily comprises the model architectures (16 models), implemented with Keras and sklearn.
 We encourage the community to train the models on other datasets.
+Apple's FastViTs are found [HERE](https://github.com/apple/ml-fastvit).

 * *Interactive_Python_Notebook.ipynb* : It consists of a Python notebook demonstrating how to run inference, by 1D-CNNs and 2D-CNNs, on HYPSO-1 data.
 In this notebook, an existing trained model file is employed for inference.
 The code is explained with comments.